robomotic/awesome-guide-ai-safety/README.md

 | Robust Intelligence | AI Security Platform | End-to-end platform for testing, monitoring, and securing AI systems against adversarial attacks, data drift, and model failures | [Robust Intelligence](https://www.robustintelligence.com/) |

 ## AI Risk Frameworks

+### IBM's Approach to AI Agent Risks and Mitigations

+IBM's AI Ethics Board has developed a framework for understanding opportunities, risks, and mitigations related to AI agents (software entities that use AI techniques and have agency to act on goals).
+Key aspects include:

+#### AI Agent Characteristics and Risk Factors
+- **Opaqueness**: Limited visibility into AI agent operations and interactions
+- **Open-endedness**: Flexibility in selecting resources/tools/other agents that may lead to unexpected actions
+- **Complexity**: Emerges as a consequence of open-endedness and compounds with scaling
+- **Non-reversibility**: Consequences of actions that impact the world may be difficult to reverse

+#### Benefits of AI Agents
+- Augmenting human intelligence
+- Automation of routine tasks
+- Improved efficiency and productivity
+- Enhanced decision-making and response quality

+#### Risk Mitigation Approaches
+- Sociotechnical methods including software tools
+- Risk assessment processes
+- AI ethics frameworks
+- Governance mechanisms
+- Multistakeholder consultations
+- Standards and regulation

+This framework acknowledges that AI agents, while providing significant benefits, require comprehensive risk management approaches that address both technical and societal considerations.

 | Framework | Organization | Description | Release Date |
 |-----------|--------------|-------------|--------------|